-The Association classifies its financial assets in the following category: loans and receivables.
+The Association classifies its financial assets as loans and receivables.
 The classification depends on the purpose for which the assets were acquired.
 Management determines the classification of its financial assets at initial recognition and re-evaluates this designation at every reporting date.